lokeshnarayanan/NearMe/README.md

 ![HTML Validator](./screenshots/valid.png)

 ## Result:
-The program for implementing image map is executed successfully
+The program for implementing image map is executed successfully.